Astrophysics (Index)About

 (survey of near-Earth objects)

 LINEAR (for Lincoln Near-Earth Asteroid Research) was/is an astronomical survey for near-Earth asteroids, begun in the late 1990s by the US Air Force and Lincoln Laboratory.
-It has discovered over 200,000 SSSBs and some comets.
+It has discovered over 200,000 SSSBs (including well over a hundred comets).

 Circa 2010, Lincoln Laboratory developed the Space Surveillance Telescope (SST), a purpose-built 3.5-meter ground telescope to discover and track man-made space objects.
 The SST was turned over to the US Air Force, which also continued the watch for near-Earth objects (though one no longer sees the name LINEAR associated with the search).
-The SST effort is now part of the since-formed US Space Force, and the SST is now located in Australia, run in collaboration with the Royal Australian Air Force.
+The SST effort is now part of the since-formed United States Space Force (USSF), and the SST is now located in Australia, run in collaboration with the Royal Australian Air Force.

 (survey,near-Earth objects,all sky)